 You can add as many follow up actions as you like.
 For example, if a user selects 'I'd like to report a bug', and has gone down a path to provide details, you could:

-Note: You’ll need the Inbox product to use follow-up actions.
+Note: You’ll need Intercom Inbox to use follow-up actions.

 Tip: You can also add conditional follow up actions based on the data your Custom Bot collects.
 Check out this guide to find out more about conditional follow up rules.

 If you only want to show your bot at certain times, you can set a trigger time:

 This will help your team manage conversation volume during busy periods.
 Or, you could show bots outside of office hours so customers help themselves while you’re away.
 You can also select specific times to show your bots: :